keziei/kubernetes-projects/my-k8-lab-easy/README.md

+# Kezie Iroha
 # Kubernetes CKA Lab Environment
+## If you find my notes useful for your study, then hit the star ⭐️

 This is my local Kubernetes environment built with Vagrant and VMware for Certified Kubernetes Administrator (CKA) exam preparation.